MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 To start developing workloads, you need to be granted permissions in the Fabric service.
 You might need to contact other people in your organization to get the necessary permissions.

-### Become an admin on the capacity assosicated with your workspace
+### Become an admin on the capacity associated with your workspace

 To begin development and connect your local machine to a Fabric [capacity](../enterprise/licenses.md#capacity), you need to be an admin on the capacity associated with the workspace you're using for development.
 Only developers with admin permissions on the capacity linked to the workspace can register their workload on that workspace.
 If you're not an admin on the capacity linked to the workspace you want to use for development, ask someone in your organization who's an admin on the capacity to add you as an admin.
 To add admins to a capacity, follow the instructions in [Add and remove admins](../admin/capacity-settings.md#add-and-remove-admins).